lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 All the test are still passing, so we can be confident everything still works.

 Now anywhere you need access to the store, just call `useStore`.
-This is the exact same API Vuex uses.
+This is the same API Vuex uses.
 It's a common practice to make global singletons available via a useXXX function, which uses `provide` and `inject` under the hood.

 ## Exercises